freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 The normal way to download the Tor Browser is from the official Tor Project website at https://www.torproject.org

 In countries where the Tor Project website is blocked, you can alternatively download from https://github.com/TheTorProject/gettorbrowser.
-These downloads may be less up to date than the ones on the official website.
+These downloads may be less up-to-date than the ones on the official website.

 ## 4. Configure Tor Browser with Known Obfs4 Bridge

-Below are screenshots for Windows.
 On macOS (OSX), you will need to double-click on the downloaded `dmg` file and drag Tor Browser to your Applications folder.

 On Linux, you will need to:

 * Open a terminal emulator
 * Change into your `Downloads` directory